team9L2/Airbnb-Ideal-Property-Finder/README.md

 # Airbnb-Ideal-Property-Finder
-Finds the best real estate investment to rent on Airbnb.
+Finds the best real estate investment to rent out on Airbnb.